THEOSOPHY

 Glossary of

-Arthur’s uncle:- The puppet ruler
+Arthur’s uncle:- The puppet ruler of the Britons

-eventually killed by Vortigern
+controlled and eventually killed by Vortigern

 Amesbury, Wiltshire, England.
 Circa 450CE